morganericsson/msengcs/coursedescs/1DV001_Programming.md

 - Common data structures, e.g., lists, vectors, sets, etc.
 - Common algorithms, e.g., sorting, searching, etc.
 - Simple time-complexity estimates

-Notice: The course involves a project that should be reported in an oral and written presentation.
-However, we do not plan to give any lectures related to these skills.
-Only a format they should follow.
-Fine tuning these skills is a topic for the course Introductory Project.

 ## Modules